wooorm/dictionaries/readme.md

 <!--support start-->

-In total, 63 dictionaries are provided.
+In total 63 dictionaries are provided.

 | Name | Description | License |
 | ---- | ----------- | ------- |